- VISITING HOURS are as follows:

 When coming to our facility, please keep in mind that Serenity Lane has a dress code.
 If you are visiting in the facility and your clothing does not meet these standards, you may be asked to leave the facility.
 View Dress Code »

-Please note: Visitors are not allowed to have dinner here with the patients on Wednesdays, however, they may sign up for meals on weekends, (cost is $5 per meal) especially when involved in family meetings.
+Please note: Visitors are not allowed to have dinner here with the patients, however, they may sign up for lunch on Saturday and Sunday, when participating in the family program.

 To preserve patient confidentiality, you may write to them by addressing the envelope for example: